Compact hammer mills that make light work of cutting up hard grains

 HOW HAMMER MILLS WORK

 In this aggressive milling process a large percentage of the product will be reduced to a size that is much smaller than the screen size that has been installed in the milling chamber, resulting in a product that is not very homogeneous.
-If the desired product is very fine, usually below 500 microns, then it should not be a problem.
-However, if the desired product must be, for example, smaller than 2000 microns, but the feed expert doesn’t want a large percentage below 500 microns, then a hammer mill is probably not the best option.
+If the desired product is very fine, usually below 500 microns, this should not be a problem.
+However, if the desired product must be, for example, smaller than 2 000 microns, but the feed expert doesn’t want a large percentage below 500 microns, a hammer mill is probably not the best option.

 It’s also worth considering that hammer mills are commonly considered to be energy guzzlers and can cause a fairly large kW/ton energy product ratio if not monitored closely.
 These mills may also be dusty and create an unfavourable working environment if not applied correctly.
 In spite of this, the hammer mill has its place in milling and is effective when used in the right environment and for the right job.